spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 TorchCraft also provides an efficient way to store game frames data from past games so that existing replays can be re-examined.

-TorchCraft is a library that enables state-of-the-art machine learning reserch on real game data by interfacing Torch with StarCraft: Brood War.
+TorchCraft is a library that enables state-of-the-art machine learning reserch on real game data by interfacing PyTorch with StarCraft: Brood War.

 ### A frame data

-In addition to the visual data, the TorchCraft server extracts certain information for the game state and sends it over to the connected clients in a structured "frame".
+In addition to visual data, the server extracts certain information for the game state and sends it over to the connected clients in a structured "frame".

 The frame is formatted in a table in roughly the following structure:
 ```